surajshenoy/surajshenoy/README.md

 - 👋 Hi, I’m @surajshenoy
-- 👀 I’m not interested in anything
+- 4 years of experience in IT industry
-- 🌱 I’m currently learning wake up early
+- Technical Consultant for DevOps
-- 📫 Do not reach me ...
+-

 <!---
 surajshenoy/surajshenoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.